 The company may be the founder’s pride and joy but overpromising and overvaluing are common blunders in start-up pitches.
 The valuation needs to be proportionate with the risk of investing; an expert angel will compare a business’ worth with not only other private companies but those listed on the AIM.
 In the words of one seasoned business angel – with over 35 years’ experience in investing – ‘You look at some of these valuations and you just shake your head and think you’d be more likely to see a flock of pigs flying past’.

 Need help with valuing your start-up?
-Download our online valuation calculator here:
+Download the Envestors Scorecard and Flag System for Valuation.

 The best fundraising pitch in the world will not result in any money unless supported by an analytical, logical and credible business plan.
 This should include a comprehensive and persuasive executive summary covering the problems the start-up will be solving, the scope of the market, a maintainable competitive advantage, truthful revenue forecasts and – crucially – explains how an investment in the start-up will make its investors a healthy return.
 Spontaneous adlibbing just won’t make the grade.